carbynestack/amphora/README.md

 ## Secure Secret Sharing and Recombination

-The Amphora client and service use an additive secret sharing scheme and implement the _Input Supply_ and _Output Delivery_ Protocol \[1\] of Damgard et al. to provide secure secret sharing and recombination methods in the client/server model of MPC.
-Therefore, sharing a secret will consume one _Input Mask_ for each word (BigInteger) to be shared and two _InputMasks_ as well as two _Multiplication Triples_ for each secret word to be retrieved.
+The Amphora client and service use an additive secret sharing scheme and implement the *Input Supply* and *Output Delivery* Protocol \[1\] of Damgard et al. to provide secure secret sharing and recombination methods in the client/server model of MPC.
+Therefore, sharing a secret will consume three *Input Masks* as well as two *Multiplication Triples* for each word (BigInteger) to be shared, and two *InputMasks* as well as two *Multiplication Triples* for each secret word to be retrieved.

-By this, retrieving a secret comes at higher cost in terms of _tuple_ consumption, but will reveal if any of the MPC parties behaves malicious when providing secret shares.
-The `DefaultAmphoraClient` will throw an exception in case the verification fails according to the _Output Delivery Protocol_.
+By this, providing and retrieving a secret comes at high cost in terms of *tuple* consumption, but will reveal if any of the MPC parties behaves malicious when providing shared data.
+The `DefaultAmphoraClient` will throw an exception in case the verification fails according to the *Output Delivery Protocol*.

 ## License